 The first thing you must do before flying out to Spain is learning some simple, common Spanish words.
 Sí, Por favor, Gracias, Disculpe, No entiendo – yes, please, thanks, excuse me, I don’t understand – are all words you should keep in mind.

 Trust me, they do come in handy when you have to ask a local for directions or conduct yourself gracefully in general.

 As the bottomline, visit Barcelona with an open mind.
+This Barcelona travel guide is just for reference and hopefully will help you get around the city comfortably.
 Just keep your itinerary flexible.
 Embrace each moment of being in the city and you are surely going to have the time of your life.